top of page

 The verb 'enunciate' has its etymological origins in Latin.
 It is derived from the Latin word 'enuntiare,' which combines 'e,' meaning 'out,' and 'nuntiare,' meaning 'to announce' or 'to report.'
 When someone is said to 'enunciate,' it means they are pronouncing words or articulating sounds, speech, or ideas with precision, clarity, and careful articulation.
 'Enunciate' implies a deliberate and meticulous manner of speaking or expressing oneself, often with the goal of making every word or idea clearly understood.
 This term underscores the idea of announcing or reporting something with such clarity that there is no room for ambiguity.
 Therefore, the etymology of 'enunciate' reflects its historical connection to the concept of announcing or reporting with precision and clarity, emphasizing its role in describing the act of careful and deliberate articulation, as conveyed by its linguistic heritage.

-Find the meaning of enunciate:
+Quiz: Find the meaning of the verb enunciate:

 Try Again!